 In my work specifically, I will help you build awareness of your needs, values, and internal processes by encouraging you to explore and articulate your emotions.
 Using a person-centered, strengths-based, and relational approach, I will prompt you to increase your understanding of and empathy for yourself and the other people in your life.
 We will translate the insights that emerge into tangible growth by practicing new skills and developing new mindsets.
 Therapy is your journey of self-discovery and change, and I am here to collaborate and support you in pursuit of the freedom to choose your own way.

-I am a graduate student in Clinical Mental Health Counseling at Marymount University.
+I have a Masters in Clinical Mental Health Counseling from Marymount University.
 I earned my bachelors degree from the College of William and Mary.
 After seven years of working in training and development, I decided to change careers and pursue my passion for mental and emotional health.
 My commitment to this field increased while working for PRS CrisisLink, a Northern Virginia crisis hotline that is part of the National Suicide Prevention Lifeline network.

 Pulling on attachment theory, Internal family systems (IFS), existentialism, family systems, and Gestalt, I work with adults, individuals and couples, on issues of anxiety, depression, relationships, life transitions, grief, and loss.
 I regularly use techniques from Cognitive-Behavioral Therapy (CBT), Solutions-Focused Brief Therapy (SFBT), and Emotionally-Focused Therapy (EFT).